White Island erupts: Why were tourists allowed on unsettled island?

 "White Island Tours follows a comprehensive safety plan which determines our activities on the island at the various levels," the company said.

-One of the five people killed during the eruptuion is believed to have been a guide from the tour company.
+One of the five people killed during the eruption is believed to have been a guide from the tour company.
+Eight people are missing, police confirmed at a press conference this morning.

 "Devastation is an understatement.
 This is a terrible tragedy and our thoughts and prayers are with everyone who has been impacted."